Pet Emergency: What to Do

 - to Vet from Tampa

-Florida is chock full of poisonous species of snakes, including the Eastern Diamond Back, the Pygmy Rattler, the Water Moccasin, and the Coral Snake.
-Their bites are all very toxic to animals and humans alike.
+Florida is chock full of poisonous snake species, including the Eastern Diamond Back, the Pygmy Rattler, the Water Moccasin, and the Coral Snake.
+Their bites are all very toxic.
 They all can be found in Pinellas, Pasco, and Hillsborough counties, even in heavily populated areas.
 Dogs often get bitten when exploring in woods or poking their nose into bushes.

 Typical signs of bite are: